National Historical Publications and Records Commission (NHPRC)

 We have a great collection, but we do not think every series needs to be digitized.
 Can we select the most used or most important?

 Yes.
-Explain why you are selecting the records and justify it with reference to usage records, fields of studies, or practical concerns (such as copyright issues or the cost of digitizing certain formats).
+Explain why you are selecting the records and justify your selection with reference to usage records, fields of studies, or practical concerns (such as copyright issues or the cost of digitizing certain formats).
 However, within a series, all materials should be digitized.
 In addition, the materials that you will digitize must already have sufficient descriptive information at the series, folder or item level to be useful to researchers.
 Remember, you cannot use grant funds to create descriptive information as part of these projects.

 Does every item need to be digitized.
 Can we exclude certain items that we do not think are interesting or valuable?